ibfm/bidplace/README.md

   }
 ```

 Replace the values with your own.
-Then, in the eShop.AppHost *Program.cs*, set this value to **true**
+Then, in the BidPlace.AppHost *Program.cs*, set this value to **true**

 ```csharp
 bool useOpenAI = false;